 Despite being a carnivore, it’s important to point out that Komodo Dragons are typically non-aggressive towards humans, just in case you are wondering!
 To enjoy your experience, follow the Ranger’s advice and instructions during land-based excursions in the Park.

 Komodo Dragon’s Secret Weapon

 To protect their territory and food supply, a Komodo Dragon have no qualms about engaging in a physical battle with a competitor that enters his/her hunting area.
-On a Komodo National Park excursion with Aqua Expeditions, you might witness the spectacle of two Komodo Dragons in the middle of a showdown!
+On a Komodo National Park excursion with Aqua Expeditions, you may witness the spectacle of two Komodo Dragons in the middle of a showdown!

 Here lies the fascinating bit, when Komodo Dragons bite each other, they don’t bleed non-stop like their prey do.
 All the losing Komodo Dragon suffers are minor injuries and possibly a fair bit of humiliation.

 Why won’t Komodo Dragons bleed to death when they bite one another?
-Genome scientists have recently found evidence to suggest that, at some point in history, these creatures developed special genes, with encoded protein structures that provide resistance against their own anticoagulants.
+Genome scientists have recently found evidence to suggest that, at some point in history, these creatures developed special genes, with encoded protein structures that provide resistance against their own venomous anticoagulants.